dreamportdev/Osdev-Notes/99_Appendices/E_Debugging.md

 ```

 ### Useful commands

+Below a list of some useful gdb commands

 * Show register content: *info register reg* where reg is the register we need
 * Set breakpoint to specific address: *break 0xaddress*